kaihendry/dabase.com/content/blog/tech-job-singapore.md

 wise.
 Market is small, talent is scarce and costs are high.

-Singapore Government's <abbr title="Ministry of Manpower">MOM</abbr> are forever changing the system (ratios, points system.. it's opaque) to get Employment Passes to work and contribute to the economy.
+Singapore Government's <abbr title="Ministry of Manpower">MOM</abbr> are forever tweaking the immigration rules (ratios, points system.. it's opaque) to get Employment Passes to work and contribute to the economy.
 Their philosophy is to favour local citizens, and there is a push to reskill (mid-career) Singaporeans for tech jobs.

-This is affecting the tech scene, and there is an increased outflow of "Foreign Talent", but new people are quick to replace them, because of China.
+This policy is affecting the tech scene, and there is an increased outflow of "Foreign Talent", but new people are quick to replace them, because of China.
+As long as inflow > outflow, immigration rules and ratios will not relax.

 Talented Singaporeans can work in the states through a Free Trade agreement, so do not be surprised that the best Singaporean developers are not in Singapore.